 But before that, it’s important to know the major factors behind the occurrence of this error.
 So, let’s take a look:

-After knowing the causes, it’s time to explore the solutions to fix the runtime error ‘3021’ No current record” in Access.
+After knowing the causes, it’s time to explore the solutions to fix the error.

 Fixes to Solve Run Time Error 3021: No Current Record Access